romidepsin (Intravenous route)

 Uses For romidepsin

-Romidepsin injection is used to treat certain types of cancer of the white blood cells called cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL). romidepsin is used in patients with CTCL and PTCL who have already been treated with other medicines.
+Romidepsin injection is used to treat certain types of cancer of the white blood cells called cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL). romidepsin is used in a patient who has already been treated with other medicines.

 romidepsin is to be given only by or under the direct supervision of a doctor.